What is the food of Algeria?

 The staple food from Algeria is Couscous, a semolina-based pasta usually served with a meat and vegetable stew.
 However, the food of Algeria is so much more than couscous – this is an exciting cuisine, incredibly tasty and full of flavour.

-Algerian food is built on a stable foundation of meats (excluding pork), vegetables and grains.
-There are many layers of flavour to this wonderfully diverse cuisine.
+Algerian food is built on a stable foundation of meats (excluding pork), vegetables, and grains.
+This wonderfully diverse cuisine has many layers of flavour.

 The noodles are quite delicate and light, while the broth is made with chicken, onions, garlic, oil, chickpeas, ras el hanout (a blend of many spices), cinnamon, and root vegetables.